nextcloud/nextcloudpi/README.md

-# NextCloudPi generator
+# NextCloudPi

 ![NC Logo](/resources/nextcloud-square-logo.png)

-Use QEMU to automatically generate Raspbian Images with Nextcloud
+This is the build code for [NextCloudPi](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/).

+NextCloudPi is a ready to use image for Raspberry Pi.

 ## Features